-I have shared my love for lavender in Norfolk Ontario before in this post: For the Love of Lavender in Norfolk County Ontario.
+I have shared my love for lavender in Norfolk, Ontario, in this post: For the Love of Lavender in Norfolk County, Ontario.
 I wrote about Apple Hill as a great stop with its amazing pottery and soap and bath products.
-The shop continues to come up with new and exciting products made from the lavender they grow on their farm.
-For more information on Apple Hill Lavender visit their website here.
+The shop continues to develop new and exciting products made from the lavender they grow on their farm.
+For more information on Apple Hill Lavender, visit their website here.

 Norfolk Ontario Wineries